Winter, spring, summer and fall, Rhode Island hosts annual events that are inspiring, iconic and entertaining.

 This annual February festival showcases the best of independent and international cinema geared to an audience of future film aficionados.
 The Festival's films bring joy, inspiration and often education to a diverse community of children and families.
 In addition to screenings, the Providence Children's Film Festival offers filmmaking workshops, presentations, and interactive activities to help deepen the film-watching experience.

 This iconic event has helped put Providence on the top destinations map with its installations of bonfires lit along the middle of the city’s rivers.
 Locals and tourists alike come out on certain nights from May through November to revel in the sights, sounds and smells – golden embers, mystical music, performing artists and of course, lots of food.
 Artist Barnaby Evans, who created WaterFire almost 30 years ago, has been internationally recognized for this unique celebration.

 Rhode Island PrideFest and Parade

-Providence is proud to be one of the top destinations for LGBT tourists in part because Rhode Island Pride works so hard to advocate for the rights of their community.
-This annual weekend-long event, held in June, celebrates the culture, art, music and diversity of the local and regional LGBT population with concerts, bar and club events, and a nighttime illuminated parade as colorful and fun as any you’ve ever seen.
+Providence is proud to be one of the top destinations for LGBTQ+ tourists in part because Rhode Island Pride works so hard to advocate for the rights of the community.
+This annual weekend-long event, held in June, celebrates the culture, art, music and diversity of the local and regional LGBTQ+ population with concerts, bar and club events, and a nighttime illuminated parade as colorful and fun as any you’ve ever seen.

 Festival of Historic Houses